ordercloud-api/ordercloud-dotnet-catalyst/OrderCloud.Catalyst/Integrations/CONTRIBUTING.md

 	- Keep the number of properties and methods on your exposed contracts to the minimum required.
 Do a small amount well.
 	- Aim to follow the code patterns of existing integrations.
  - Project Structure
     - Create a new Visual Studio project under /libraries.
 It should be a .NET Standard 2.0 code library project called `OrderCloud.Catalyst.[Category].[ServiceName]`.
-For example, `OrderCloud.Catalyst.Tax.Avalara`.
+For example, `OrderCloud.Integrations.Tax.Avalara`.
 	- Your new project should have a project dependency on OrderCloud.Catalyst.
 Also, OrderCloud.Catalyst.TestApi should depend on your new project.
 	- At the root of your new folder include your Service, Config and a README.md with instructions.
 Copy the README format of existing integrations.
 	- All files and class names in the project should begin with your service name to avoid collisions.